Human Torch: Spider-Verse

-In the Amazing Spider-man comic's event Spider-Verse, Scarlet Spider (Kaine) and Spider-Man (Ben Reily) met and fought Johnny Storm (Earth-802) who is the Head of Security of Baxter Building and serving one of the Inheritors, Jennix.
+In the Amazing Spider-man comic's event Spider-Verse, Scarlet Spider (Kaine) and Spider-Man (Ben Reilly) met and fought a clone of Johnny Storm (Earth-802) who is the Head of Security of Baxter Building and serving one of the Inheritors, Jennix.

 Ultimate Marvel

-In the Ultimate Marvel Universe, Johnny Storm is the youngest child of Franklin Storm, but is not as intelligent as his sister and father.
+In the Ultimate Marvel Universe, Johnny Storm is the youngest child of Franklin Storm, but is not as intelligent as Franklin or his sister Susan.
 He spent time at the Baxter Building, but his rebellious nature meant that he learned little from his time spent there.
 Although he is portrayed as being very vain, narcissistic, and displays some misogynistic tendencies, he is also shown to have a deep devotion to his friends and family.
-He is good friends with Spider-Man, and has a friendship/friendly rivalry with Bobby Drake due to each other's respective powers.
+He is good friends with Spider-Man, and has a friendship/friendly rivalry with Bobby Drake.

 He is present at Reed Richards' test of the N-Zone Teleportation Device in the Nevada Desert.
 After a malfunction in the device, he wakes up in France in a hospital bed.
 He uncontrollably bursts into flames until he learns to control his powers by saying "Flame On" and "Flame Off.".
 When Mole Man's creatures attacks, Johnny finds out he can fly while on fire.
 It is explained by Reed that Johnny's combustion makes him lighter than air.
 Johnny's body is covered with a microscopically thin film of transparent plates that make him impervious to flame.
 When he activates his powers, fat cells beneath his skin create clean nuclear fusion and jet out between the plates as plasma which then ignites on contact with air.
 Periodically, Johnny enters a hibernation where his old layer of skin peels off as ash while a new layer forms underneath.
 Unlike the mainstream Human Torch, Ultimate Johnny's power sometimes have detrimental effects on his health, specifically causing unhealthy levels of weight loss and exhaustion.

-In issues #68 and 69 of Ultimate Spider-Man, Johnny meets Spider-Man when his sister says he has to finish high school.
+In Ultimate Spider-Man, Johnny meets Spider-Man when his sister says he has to finish high school.
 Johnny picks a school in Queens which happens to be Midtown High.
 He quickly meets and becomes friends with Peter Parker, Mary Jane and Liz Allan.
-At a bonfire, he catches fire and scares off Liz Allan.
-He arranges to meet Liz, but she does not show up.
+At a bonfire, he catches fire.
+This scares off Liz Allan and when he arranges to meet Liz, she does not show up.

 Encouraged by Mary Jane, Spider-Man shows up instead and gives Johnny a heart-to-heart talk about great power and great responsibility.
 Together, they save people from a burning building when Johnny absorbs the flames.
 Spider-Man shows Johnny that they will not always be appreciated by the public.